jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Combat

-Combat involves a series of *rounds* made up of *turns*.
+Combat involves a series of rounds made up of turns.
 A round lasts long enough for everyone to make a test and traverse a room--about six seconds.

 Each side acts as a group, taking their turns together.
 When it isn't obvious, roll a contest to determine which side takes their turns first.